-We develop and maintain relations between the UK and Ethiopia.
+The British Embassy in Ethiopia maintains and develops relations between the UK and Ethiopia.

-We represent British interests in Ethiopia, Djibouti and the African Union.
-We also provide support to British Embassy Mogadishu on Somaliland.
+We represent British interests in Ethiopia and the African Union.
 We help boost political, cultural, economic and social relations between them and the UK by offering a wide range of services and funding of various projects.

 Get an emergency travel document